bitwarden/adr/decisions/0003-observable-data-services.md

 Chosen option: **Observable data services**, because

 * Allows us to quickly interate towards a more reactive data model.
+  * Reactive data model lets us get rid of the event messages.
+  * Components will always display the latest state.
 * Does not require a significant upfront investment.
 * The work towards a reactive data model will allow us to adopt patterns like NGRX in the future should it be needed.